KHanghoj/popgenteach/exercise1.md

 # Exercise 1 #

 ## genetic drift ##
 In this exercise, we will explore the effect of genetic drift on allele frequencies using simulations.
-The web-based software we will use is named `driftR`.
+The web software we will use is named `driftR`.
 It simulates change in allele frequencies for multiple popoulations using the island model (Wright 1931).

 ## Installing driftR locally ##